kzhu2099/My-NYT/README.md

 ## Crontab

 Because this library provides a news summary of the most recent events, you can use it with a Crontab.
-Crontab is availble on Unix devices and is not for Windows users.
+Crontab is available on Unix devices and is not for Windows users.

 The format of ```min hour dom mon dow``` allows us to have the following command: